Pub Finance (PINT) Trading 25.5% Lower Over Last 7 Days

-Pub Finance (PINT) traded up 50% against the dollar during the one day period ending at 19:00 PM Eastern on October 1st.
-One Pub Finance coin can now be purchased for about $0.28 or 0.00001436 BTC on major exchanges.
-During the last seven days, Pub Finance has traded 25.5% lower against the dollar.
-Pub Finance has a total market cap of $2.32 million and $22,981.00 worth of Pub Finance was traded on exchanges in the last 24 hours.
+Pub Finance (PINT) traded up 50% against the dollar during the one day period ending at 9:00 AM Eastern on October 5th.
+Over the last seven days, Pub Finance has traded down 25.5% against the dollar.
+One Pub Finance coin can currently be bought for about $0.28 or 0.00001436 BTC on cryptocurrency exchanges.
+Pub Finance has a market capitalization of $2.32 million and $22,981.00 worth of Pub Finance was traded on exchanges in the last day.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.